montlake/blueprint-illustrations/README.md

 ## Apache Brooklyn

-The Brooklyn blueprint defines the entitines or components that are used in the Brooklyn and AMP deployments.
+The Brooklyn blueprint defines the entities or components that are used in the Brooklyn and AMP deployments.

 - A single node MySQL/MariaDB database, configured with a database/table